-The latest version of the Isuzu D-MAX has been in the Philippines for quite some time now.
-While its previous version pegged itself as more of a workhorse vehicle that could take on almost any challenges you throw at it.
-The newer version grew up a bit, especially in terms of style and features.
-As the newer model now packs a lot of tech and features, this now begs the question, is the new Isuzu D-MAX still a rough and tough workhorse or can it now be considered a lifestyle vehicle?
+The latest version of the Isuzu D-MAX has just been launched, and suffice it to say that outdoor enthusiasts and utilitarians are both in its crosshairs.
+While its previous version pegged itself as more of a workhorse vehicle that could take on almost any challenges you throw at it, the newer version grew up a bit, especially in terms of style, features, and overall refinement.
+As the newer model now packs a lot of tech and features, this begs the question: is the new Isuzu D-MAX still a rough and tough workhorse, or can it now be considered a lifestyle vehicle?
+The short answer?
+A little bit of both.

 Exterior looks

-Starting with the exterior of the D-MAX.
+Let's start with the exterior of the D-MAX.
 It's still as fierce as ever with its sleek LED headlights, large grille with "fangs'' and overall imposing looks.
 While looks are subjective the pickup truck strikes a great balance of tough and sophisticated at the same time.
-It may still carry the ruggedness of its previous version but it's a car that you can easily show up to a fancy event While still looking good.
+It may still carry the ruggedness of its previous version but it's a vehicle that you can easily show up to a fancy event while still looking good, albeit with a touch of ruggedness.

 Interior fit and finish

-The interior of the D-MAX has been thoroughly updated to fit a more premium market.
+The interior of the D-MAX has also been thoroughly refreshed to suit a more refined clientele.
 This is evident in the materials used along with the abundance of soft-touch materials in the cabin.
-The overall quality has also increased over its predecessor.
-Technological features have also been updated as well as the pickup truck now comes with a 10.1-inch infotainment system that also has Apple CarPlay and Android Auto.
+The overall quality has also been improved over its predecessor.
+Techie features have also been thrown in.
+These include a large infotainment system that supports Apple CarPlay and Android Auto.

 Powerful yet smooth engines

 At the heart of the Isuzu pickup truck beats two engine options.
-The first is a 1.9-liter turbo diesel mill while the second is a 3.0-liter which also comes powered by diesel.
+The first is the RZ4E, a 1.9-liter turbo diesel mill, while the second is a 3.0-liter turbocharged diesel engine.
 The former produces 148 hp and 350 Nm of torque, while the 3.0-liter Blue Power engine churns out a healthier 187 hp and 450 Nm of torque.
 Power is still sent to the rear wheels or to all four via either a six-speed manual or a six-speed automatic transmission.
-These engines provide the vehicle with more than enough power to haul cargo.
+These engines provide the vehicle with more than enough power and torque to haul both cargo and recreational equipment alike.

-Speaking of cargo, the Isuzu D-MAX is quite the workhorse when it comes to this regard.
+Speaking of cargo, the Isuzu D-MAX is quite the capable machine when it comes to hauling all sorts of stuff.
 The pickup truck comes with a bed that measures 1,485mm long, 1,530mm wide, and 465mm deep.
 This gives you plenty of space to put whatever you need to at the back.
 For certain models, a bedliner is also available making it more resistant to dents, dings, or scratches.
 A great trait especially for those looking to find a reliable workhorse vehicle.

 Off-road capable

 What is a pickup truck without it being able to go off-road?
-While this locally available version of the Isuzu D-MAX does not come with a locking rear differential, it does come with a 4x4 system that lets it tackle almost any kind of terrain.
-This is great especially when you are working on a farm or on a construction site where there are little to no roads to utilize.
-That being said, it also makes it an adventure-ready vehicle as it can take on the challenges you throw at it and more especially when in low traction situations.
+To make things even better, top trim versions of the new D-MAX come equipped with a rear differential locker alongside a 4x4 system, allowing you to tackle even more technical terrain.
+This is great especially when you are working on a farm or on a construction site where there are little to no roads to utilize, and even better when you need to scratch that itch of exploring uncharted territories through all sorts of terrain.

 Latest Features